Yoga for Cancer Patients Teacher Training I, II, III: The Art & Science of Teaching Yoga to Cancer Patients and Survivors

 - Lessons which will help you understand common side effects of cancer treatments

-- Five in-depth Lessons in Section II, ending with a Skype session or phone call.
+- Five in-depth Lessons in Section II, ending with a Skype session or conference phone call

 Objective Skills Part III : Putting It All Together : Designing a YCS Class